jborean93/PSWSMan/docs/en-US/Get-PSWSManAuthProvider.md

 ## DESCRIPTION
 Gets the authentication provider used when doing `NTLM`, `Kerberos`, `Negotiate`, or `CredSSP` authentication.

-Using `Native` will use the system provided authentication provider.
+Using `System` will use the system provided authentication provider.
 On Windows this is `SSPI`, on Linux this is `GSSAPI`, and on macOS this is `GSS.Framework`.

 Using `Devolutions` will use the [sspi-rs](https://github.com/Devolutions/sspi-rs) provider from Devolutions which is a standalone Kerberos and NTLM implementation written in Rust.
-The `Devolutions` package is bundled with PSWSMan but is not tested as thourougly as the `Native` implementations.
+The `Devolutions` package is bundled with PSWSMan but is not tested as thourougly as the `System` implementations.

 The default authentication provider is used when `NTLM`, `Kerberos`, `Negotiate`, or `CredSSP` authentication is selected for a PSSession and no explicit provider is specified for the connection.

-The default provider set is `Native`.
+The default provider set is `System`.

 ## EXAMPLES